caseyamcl/guzzle_retry_middleware/README.md

 Features, at-a-glance:

-- Automatically retries HTTP requests when a server responds with a 429 or 503 status (this is configurable)
+- Automatically retries HTTP requests when a server responds with a 429 or 503 status (or any HTTP status code; this is configurable)
 - Sets a retry delay based on the `Retry-After` HTTP header, if it is sent, or automatically backs off exponentially if no `Retry-After` header is sent (also configurable)
 - Optionally retries requests that time out (based on the `connect_timeout` or `timeout` options)
 - Set an optional callback when a retry occurs (useful for logging/reporting)
 - Specify a maximum number of retry attempts before giving up (default: 10)
-- 100% test coverage, good inline documentation, and PSR-2 compliant
+- 100% test coverage, good inline documentation, and PSR-12 compliant

 ## Install